-Farnum opened in Manchester in 1981 under the leadership of Eliot Priest, who was a retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
+Farnum opened in Manchester in 1981 under the leadership of Eliot Priest, a retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
 From the beginning, Farnum was established as an affordable treatment facility for recovery from alcohol and other drugs.
-In 2008, Farnum joined the Easterseals family!
+In 2008, Farnum joined the Easterseals NH family!

-With these two established programs, we were off in running to help people on their road to recovery.
+With these two established programs, we were off and running to help people on their road to recovery.
 Concurrently, New Hampshire began experiencing an alarming rise in deaths due to heroin and other opioids.

 Unfortunately, as the addiction epidemic continues to rise in the state, so does the need for even more treatment beds.

 In 2015, Farnum began a major renovation to obtain licensing from the State of NH in Franklin, NH to expand the available services.
 The major renovation of one of the buildings on the campus was bolstered by a large challenge gift to the community issued by Alex Ray.
 Over just 30 days in late 2015, we raised more than $280,000 to renovate what is now known as the Ray House.
 This 21-bed facility provided services to women seeking treatment, veterans, and first responders.